vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 According to the S.S., therefore, the first point of Aries is coincident with the vernal equinoctial point, and the first point of Libra with the autumnal equinoctial point.

-Surya Siddhāntā, XIV, 9 and 10 Bhānor makarasamkrānteh ṣanmāsā uttarāyanam Karkādestu tathaiva syāt gapmāsā dakṣiņāyanan.
+Surya Siddhāntā, XIV, 9 and 10 Bhānor makarasamkrānteh ṣanmāsā uttarāyanam Karkādestu tathaiva syāt gapmāsā dakṣiṇāyanan.
 9 Dyirāśināthā stava stato’pi siớirāda yaḥ Megādayo dvādaśaite māsāstairova vatsarah.
 10.

 Translation: From the moment of the sun's entrance (samkrānts) into Makara, the sign of Capricorn; six months make up his northward progress (uttarāyana) ; so likewise from the moment of entrance into Karkata, the sign of Cancer, six months are his southward progress (daksināyana).
 (9)